client9/client9-website/_posts/2012-09-06-libinjection-new-techniques-in-detecting-sqli-attacks.md

 ---
 layout: page
-title: libinjection, New Techniques in detecting SQLi Attacks
+title: "libinjection: New Techniques in Detecting SQLi Attacks"
 summary: "First presented at iSEC Partners Open Forum at Gilt Group on September 6, 2012 in New York"
 alias: "20120906"
-op-image: "/assets/20120906-libinjection-card.jpg"
+og-image: "/assets/20120906-libinjection-card.jpg"
 tags: [ presentations ]
 ---